CausalDisco/flopsearch/README.md

 # FLOP Causal Discovery Algorithm

-This repository contains a Rust implementation of the FLOP causal discovery algorithm available from Python and R.
+This repository contains a Rust implementation of the [FLOP causal discovery algorithm](https://arxiv.org/abs/2510.04970), available for use from Python and R. It is a score-based algorithm for learning equivalence classes of DAGs from observational data, assuming linear relationships between variables.

 ## Installation
 In Python, flopsearch can be installed via pip: